Few family films among Hollywood's holiday movies

 What the 2012 holiday movie-going season conspicuously lacks are traditional holiday comedies and family fare.

-Instead, the comedies skew much more adult, such as the R-rated Judd Apatow comedy “This is 40” (December 21) starring Paul Rudd and Leslie Mann in a spin-off film from 2007 film “Knocked Up.”
+Instead, the comedies skew much more adult, such as the R-rated Judd Apatow comedy “This is 40” (Dec.
+21) staring Paul Rudd and Leslie Mann in a spin-off film from 2007 film “Knocked Up.”

 “It feels like somebody is leaving a lot of money on the table this holiday season,” said Drew McWeeny, film editor at HitFix.
 “There are no warm, fuzzy family films.
 Normally things like that are staked out so carefully.
 I‘m not sure what happened this year.”